ethers-io/documentation/source/ethers.js/source/api-providers.rst

 Filters
 -------

-Filtering on topics supports a `somewhat complicated <api-topics>`_ specification, however, for the vast majority of filters, a single topic is usually sufficient (see the example below).
+Filtering on topics supports a `somewhat complicated`_ specification, however, for the vast majority of filters, a single topic is usually sufficient (see the example below).

 The *EtherscanProvider* only supports a single topic.